pearlroys/pearls_twitter/README.md

 My most liked tweet got over a thousand likes because from my personal opinion it was a positive tweet but somehow textblob construed it as negative.
 TextBlob is a python library for Natural Language Processing (NLP).TextBlob actively used Natural Language ToolKit (NLTK) to achieve its tasks.
 NLTK is a library which gives an easy access to a lot of lexical resources and allows users to work with categorization, classification and many other tasks.
 TextBlob is a simple library which supports complex analysis and operations on textual data.
 It is obviously not error free but still gives us a fairly decent idea on the sentiments attached to our conversations.
 # Conclusion
-Overall, I'd say my tweets have been decent, I could definitely do better in commuincating my thoughts in a postive light because what are wee doing if we are not leaving the lives that meet us (virtually or phsyically) more positive than before they did meet us?
+Overall, I'd say my tweets have been decent, but I could definitely do better at communicating my thoughts in a positive light.
+After all, what are we doing if we don't leave the lives we encounter (virtually or physically) in a better place than when we first did?